fanick1/duel6r-gsi/README.md

 for GETing.
 Simple minimalistic viewer of the data is implemented in `public/index.html` - navigate to `http://127.0.0.1:3000/` to see it in action.

+# Websocket

+The backend exposes websocket at `ws://127.0.0.1:3000/api/duel6r-gsi-ws` for reads

 # Usage

 `npm install`